 Engagement with specific focus companies is conducted by investors, headed by a lead investor or investors and supported by a number of collaborating investors.
 Investors can also engage with companies on an individual basis, but are required to share information with the engagement working group and the coordinating investor network.
 Investors have adopted a wide range of engagement approaches such as sending a formal letter or conducting meetings with the company board and senior executives.
 If dialogue needs to escalate, investors may decide to file a shareholder resolution or exercise voting rights to hold directors and management accountable for climate-related issues at an Annual General Meeting.

 Investor signatories are responsible and accountable for their own voting decisions on climate-related shareholder resolutions, including any pre-declaration or vote solicitation.
 Climate Action 100+ does not seek to provide voting recommendations or to facilitate block voting.
-The investor networks flag certain shareholder resolutions and circulate information from the lead investors and other investor signatories filing or co-filing relevant shareholder resolutions.
+The Climate Action 100+ initiative may flag certain shareholder proposals or management votes and include on its website information from the lead investors and other investor signatories filing or co-filing relevant shareholder resolutions.

-The initiative maintains a process for flagging shareholder resolutions that are filed by Climate Action 100+ signatories that align with the goals of the initiative.
-Non-signatory filed resolutions, where these are deemed highly relevant, may also be flagged by network partners in specific regions on a case-by-case basis.
+The initiative maintains a process for flagging shareholder resolutions that are filed by Climate Action 100+ signatories that align with the goals of the initiative and the Climate Action 100+ Net-Zero Company Benchmark.
+Non-signatory filed resolutions, where these are deemed highly relevant, may also be disseminated by network partners in specific regions on a case-by-case basis.
 All signatories to Climate Action 100+ are independent fiduciaries and vote in accordance with their own voting principles and independent internal investment analysis.
 Climate Action 100+ as an initiative will not file shareholder resolutions, nor require that investors support specific shareholder resolutions.